georkost4/TodayILearned/Side-Tasks/diary.md

 27/8/2018

 Applied for interview this week , watched some videos about kotlin , mocking the network requests using okHttp client and Interceptors .
 You use service locator or Dagger to implement the mocked interceptor class where u put the response you expected to get from the server.

+28/8/2018

+Well I studied a lot and I struggled a lot to create the simplest data stucture I've been studying all-day long "Linked List" on Java